electricimp/AzureIoTHub/README.md

 ## AzureIoTHub.Delivery

 Delivery objects are automatically created when an event is received from Azure IoT Hub.
-You should never call the iothub.Delivery constructor directly.
+You should never call the AzureIoTHub.Delivery constructor directly.

 When an event is received it must be acknowledged or rejected by executing a **feedback** function (*complete*, *abandon*, or *reject*) on the delivery object.
 If no **feedback** function is called within the scope of the callback the message will be automatically accepted.